 Previous Post: Up Wabakimi’s Raymond River To Cliff Lake

 But it was time to move on.
 We were down from twenty to three days of food, and while it definitely meant a lighter load for the remaining portages, it was also a sign that our trip was almost done.
-We were about 27 kilometres from the take-out point at the Bear Camp on river right of the Pikitigushi just above the logging road bridge.
+We were about 27 kilometers from the take-out point at the Bear Camp on river right of the Pikitigushi just above the logging road bridge.

 Tuesday, August 13 (Day 17)